eyeszack/places/README.md

 hiking
 ------

 Some of my favorite hiking spots and points of interest.
-Also organized by state.
+Also organized by state, but broken down into areas in each state.